rykdesjardins/js-calendar/README.md

 # JSCalendar
 The lightest Javascript calendar out there, without any dependency (no jQuery).
-This is a work in progress, so it is not ready to be used in production.
+This is a work in progress, but it is ready to be used in production.

 ## Sailor's honour
 This will be finished soon.
 It is needed for a bigger project anyways.
 If other kind developers want to lend a hand, I will obviously stop pushing directly to master and switch to a dev branch ;)